htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     is willing to wait for a job that has been soft-killed to gracefully shut down.
 The default value is 600 seconds (10 minutes).
 This expression is evaluated when the job starts running.
 The job may adjust the wait time by setting ``JobMaxVacateTime``.
-If the job’s setting is less than the machine’s, the job’s specification is used.
+If the job's setting is less than the machine's, the job's specification is used.
-    If the job’s setting is larger than the machine’s, the result depends on whether the job has any excess retirement time.
-If the job has more retirement time left than the machine’s maximum vacate time setting, then retirement time will be converted into vacating time, up to the amount of ``JobMaxVacateTime``.
+    If the job's setting is larger than the machine's, the result depends on whether the job has any excess retirement time.
+If the job has more retirement time left than the machine's maximum vacate time setting, then retirement time will be converted into vacating time, up to the amount of ``JobMaxVacateTime``.
 The ``KILL`` :index:`KILL` expression may be used to abort the graceful